-For Seattle- and Eastside-area families, check out our guide to best places to run with a stroller around Seattle and the Eastside.
+For Seattle- and Eastside-area families, check out our guide to the best places to run with a stroller around Seattle and the Eastside.

 My trail wish list includes convenient (and preferably free) parking and restrooms — two must-haves for any parent out and about with a young one.
-My 2-year-old son demands play space, whether a fully equipped playground or simply a wide-open field for chasing a ball or playing tag with Mommy.
+My young son demands play space, whether a fully equipped playground or simply a wide-open field for chasing a ball or playing tag with Mommy.

 8 favorite stroller-friendly trails for South Sound-area families